 Beth Sullivan calls Mississippi home but she grew up the youngest of 8 children on a farm in Illinois before life’s adventures took her to Indiana, Florida, and Kansas.
-She married her college sweetheart, Mike Apgar, and they have two children, Oliver is a teenager and her ticket into the Down syndrome community and Sebastian is 12.
+She married her college sweetheart, Mike Apgar, and they have two children, Oliver was born in 2004 and is her ticket into the Down syndrome community and Sebastian, born in 2006.

 Beth’s passion for advocacy combined with her career in writing and editing seemed a natural fit for jumping into Down syndrome leadership roles after Oliver was born.
 She brings 13 years of nonprofit leadership along with a degree in Communications/Journalism.
 Beth pursued a Master’s in biology before a family move took her in a different direction.

 Beth is one of the original founders of the International Down Syndrome Community and has held many roles within the organization.
 Most recently she has served as Chairman of the IDSC.
 Additionally, Beth has served on the board of directors for a number of Down syndrome organizations as well as served on other community boards and committees.